 Why some asparagus is stringy & what to do about it

 - After harvest, cells can turn more fibrous.
 This happens in two places: at the cut end, and throughout the inside of the spear.

 When the spears are cut for harvest, they try to heal themselves, and this causes woodiness at the end of the stem.
 This isn't a huge problem since you can just cut the ends off.

 The more difficult problem is when it gets stringy throughout the entire spear.
-This happens because the spears continuously convert their sugars into a substance (call lignin) that causes woodiness.
+This happens because the spears continuously convert their sugars into a substance (called lignin) that causes woodiness.
 The longer asparagus is stored, the more sugars they convert.
 Cooking doesn't make them less stringy.

 The best solution is to buy the freshest asparagus you can find and use it right away.
 That isn't always practical, but refrigeration slows down this sugar-to-woodiness conversion.
 This means you should not only buy the most recently cut asparagus, but ones that have been kept cold as well.
 Then once you get home, keep them cold in the fridge.

 - Preparing Asparagus - The Botanist in the Kitchen